 If you are just having your revenue manager build packages, where they are 10th in your sell strategy behind Points and Advance Purchase offers, no one is ever going to see them much less book them.

 Leverage your partnerships and relationships to get the packages in front of new and targeted audiences to try to steal market share from the competition.

 And if none of the above ideas fit your hotel, contact Cogwheel Marketing and we can give you some creative hotel package ideas that are market specific.
-Part II on Packages, a collaboration with Cardinal Point Revenue, my go-to revenue management team, coming soon!
+Part II on Packages, a collaboration with Cardinal Point Revenue, is about pricing hotel packages as a revenue manager.